Sweet & Simple Raspberry Syrup for Canning

 Instructions

-• Simmer raspberries and water.
-Add the raspberries and water to an 8-qt pot.
-Place over medium heat and allow to come up to a simmer.
-Once simmering, lower the heat to low and allow to cook for 20 minutes.
+• Cook raspberries.
+Add the raspberries and water to an 8-quart pot.
+Place over medium heat and simmer.
+Once simmering, lower the heat to low and cook for 20 minutes.

 • Strain.
 Transfer the raspberries to a fine mesh strainer or jelly bag placed over a bowl.
 If you do not have one, line a strainer with 3 layers of cheesecloth.
 Allow the raspberries to drain for 2 hours.

 • Prep for canning.
-Prepare your jars for canning by washing the jars in hot soapy water.
-Transfer jars to a water bath canner and fill the canner with water so the jars are fully submerged in water.
-Place the water bath canner over medium heat and allow it to simmer.
+Prepare your jars for canning by washing them in hot, soapy water.
+Transfer jars to a water bath canner and fill the canner so the jars are fully submerged in water.
+Place the canner over medium heat and simmer.
 Add the canning lids and rings to a saucepan with water.
-Place over medium-low heat and allow them to simmer.
+Place them over medium-low heat and simmer.

 • Press solids through strainer.
-Using a spatula or pestle, press the remaining liquid out of the raspberry mixture.
+Using a spatula, press the remaining liquid out of the raspberry mixture.
 You want a total of 4 ½ cups of liquid.
 Discard the seeds and pulp.

-• Add sweeteners and lemon to the raspberry juice.
-Transfer the raspberry juice to a clean 8 qt pot over medium-high heat.
-Add the corn syrup, sugar, and lemon juice to the raspberry juice.
+• Add sweeteners and lemon.
+Transfer the raspberry juice to a clean 8-quart pot over medium-high heat.
+Add the corn syrup, sugar, and lemon juice.
 Stir the mixture so the sugar dissolves completely.

 • Boil.
 Bring the mixture to a full rolling boil, stirring constantly.
-Once it hits a full rolling boil allow it to boil for 2 minutes.
-After 2 minutes remove from heat.
+Once it hits a full rolling boil, boil for 2 minutes.
+After 2 minutes, remove from the heat.

 • Skim foam.
 Skim foam off the top of the syrup (optional but recommended).